 “I was captivated by BIM’s potential”

-Matteo Gianninoto started working as an MEP Designer very early on in his career.
+Matteo Gianninoto started working as an MEP (mechanical, electrical, and plumbing) engineer very early on in his career.
 He explains that the specialization was a real eye-opener that made him realize that it was time to explore new working methods:

-“I read about BIM, experimented with some software, and became captivated with its multifaceted potential.
-So, I decided to get a certificate and become a BIM Specialist”, says Matteo.
+“I read about BIM, experimented with some software, and became captivated by its multifaceted potential.
+So, I decided to get a certificate and become a BIM Specialist,” says Matteo.

 Soon after, he became a BIM coordinator tasked to implement BIM for AG&C associati.
 Although he still collaborates with the company, he’s currently employed as a BIM coordinator at Tecnoprogetti SA studio, where he works with internal training and design.

 So, what value has BIM provided so far?
 And in which ways does BIMobject help to alleviate his work?
 Let’s dive into it.

 BIM: reducing costs and errors on the construction site

 BIM, short for Building Information Modeling, is a highly collaborative and intelligent 3D model-based process for managing information across a construction project’s lifecycle.

 The methodology harbors data about a model’s physical and functional components, which gives architecture, engineering, and construction professionals the insights and tools to plan, design and construct in a smarter, faster, and more sustainable way.

 'The perks are plentiful for professionals and the world alike.
 For Matteo and his role as a BIM coordinator, he’s highly aware of them all.
 However, there’s one personal benefit that stands out a little extra: